-Three brothers - Joan as the chef, Jordi as pastry chef and Josep as sommelier, have created one of the world’s most exciting and inventive restaurants, El Celler de Can Roca, located in Girona in Catalonia, Spain.
-From the start it has been one of the World’s 50 best restaurants and in 2013 it was crowned number one.
-Jordi, the youngest brother, known as the ‘magician of pastry’, was in 2014 named as world’s best pastry chef.
+Three brothers - Joan as the chef, Jordi as a pastry chef and Josep as a sommelier, have created one of the world’s most exciting and inventive restaurants, El Celler de Can Roca, located in Girona in Catalonia, Spain.
+From the start, it has been one of the World’s 50 best restaurants and in 2013 it was crowned number one.
+Jordi, the youngest brother, known as the ‘magician of pastry’, was in 2014 named as the world’s best pastry chef.
 His creativity knows no limits and his sweet creations are a real work of art, so we are immensely proud to have him as a Cacao Barry Ambassador.
 In August the El Celler de Can Roca will visit London to create a pop-up restaurant in the Cafe Royal.
 The visit is part of their World Tour with BBVA.
 We had a quick chat with Jordi.

 El Celler de Can Roca is an amazing project.
 Did you always want to become a pastry chef since you were a child?
 When and how did this love start?